 Sitting by Chapel Arts, Bath, reading poetry under the (not so Tuscan) sun.

-With the upcoming summer event organised by Bath Spa University’s MA Creative Writing course, most of us creative writing lot have to read (or was advised to read) the books by authors who will teach our chosen groups.
+With the upcoming summer event organised by Bath Spa University’s MA Creative Writing course, most of us creative writing lot have to read (or was advised to read) the books by authors who would give talks the next day, following the discussion of the author’s books in our chosen groups in the previous day.
 For mine, I chose a different, completely different, group as my choice.
-I chose poetry – I needed the change and plus, it’s always nice to appreciate poetry from time to time, when you’ve been constantly writing prose for more than half a year!
+I chose poetry – I needed the change, and plus, it’s always nice to appreciate poetry from time to time, when you’ve been constantly writing prose for more than half a year!

 So, I’ve been reading Pascale Petit poetry collection.
 First starting with Fauverie, then The Zoo Father (published in 2002), and many other collections once I borrow more from the university’s library.